shotnothing/TeamPower8/README.md

 ```
 This file should be at the same level as docker-compose.yaml.
 If it dosen't exist, create the .env file and put the credentials in.

-You also need to set your NextJS and Google credentials in ./webapp/.env.local, as specified in the tech report (not shared in this repo, contact a team member for a copy):
+(Frontend) You also need to set your NextJS and Google credentials in ./webapp/.env.local, as specified in the tech report (not shared in this repo, contact a team member for a copy):
 ```
 NEXTAUTH_SECRET=<>
 NEXTAUTH_URL=<API server URL (localhost or http://3101.jwen.cc)>:3000